dakre21/comp-aided-logic-design/assignment_1/README.txt

   - Circuit 4's Longest Path: ADD32 x14 -> REG32
   - Circuit 5's Longest Path: ADD64 -> COMP64 -> REG64 x2 -> SHL64 -> REG64
   - Circuit 6's Longest Path: (ADD32 -> REG32) x7 -> DIV32 -> REG32
-  - Circuit 7's Longest Path:
+  - Circuit 7's Longest Path: MOD64 -> COMP64 -> REG64 x2
-  - Circuit 8's Longest Path:
+  - Circuit 8's Longest Path: MOD64 -> COMP64 -> REG64 x2

 Method used to capture critical path:
 - I created verilog modules for all of the behavioral netlist circuits utilizing the datapath modules created in part 1/2 and then I ran synthesis and implementation on my implemented circuits to obtain the critical path through the timing reports generated from the implementation.

 NOTE: I chose a different fpga board to run synthesis and implementation against in Parts 3/4 vs Parts 1/2 because of the IO resource constraint I had when building up the netlist circuits on the first board target.
+Additionally, for circuits 7 and 8 had to be synthesized and implemented on my work computer using vivado 2015.4, my home computer RAM was insufficient to synthesis and run implementation for those two circuits.